4GeeksAcademy/css-tutorial-exercises-course/exercises/04.1-Combined-Rules/README.md

 # `04.1` Combined Rules

-CSS files take space on your server and also take time to download (like everything); it is yet another text document that the browser has to download before rendering the page, which is why is important to keep the CSS document as small as possible.
+CSS files take up space on your server and also take time to download (like everything); it is yet another text document that the browser has to download before rendering the page, which is why it is important to keep the CSS document as small as possible.

-One way to do that is by combining several properties into one such as with `border`:
+One way to do that is by combining several properties into one, such as with `border`:

 ```css
 border-color: black;